Ok - time to get yourself in gear! The 2014 Coral Monitoring survey period (annual since 1996) will be September 27 - October 10.

 dives are check-out dives and more hands on training, lots of coral,

-fish and critter ID as well as how to deploy transect tapes underwater and collect environmental information.
+fish and critter ID as well as how to deploy transect lines underwater and collect environmental information.

 Now you will know for sure if that was really 200 foot visability!

-Depending on how it goes, we might keep the data and photos from the training session or with the Tuesday session.
+Depending on how it goes, we might keep the data and photos from the training session or wait until the Tuesday session.

 Generally, we have enough time so that we can do one working dive and one "exploratory" dive each diving day (Shhh, don't tell anyone) - as far as they are concerned you are slaving away - in 150+ foot vis, in 84 f. degree water, with turtles, barracuda, rare tropicals and rainbow runners dancing around you. maybe some mermaids or mantas...